ernest-bruce/human-internet/internet_plan/internet_plan.md

 #### 2025

-  * make Peoples•ID officially available to the public, on secure devices
+  * make Peoples·ID officially available to the public, on secure devices
-  * make Peoples•Cloud officially available to the public
+  * make Peoples·Cloud officially available to the public
   * make adaptive·digital·assistants officially available to the public
   * make device available for purchase by the public:
     * includes 10 years of support
-    * runs Peoples•OS
+    * runs Peoples·OS
 &nbsp;
 &nbsp;

 ### funding
-this is the funding plan for my work on **Peoples•Foundation** and related projects
+this is the funding plan for my work on **Peoples·Foundation** and related projects
-· Peoples•Foundation seeks *people·capital*, not *venture·capital*
+· Peoples·Foundation seeks *people·capital*, not *venture·capital*
 · *people*, not corporations, are the masters of the human·internet
 &nbsp;